 A limited liability company (“LLC”) is a form of business entity available under the Florida Limited Liability Company Act.
-An LLC is controlled either by a Manager or by a Managing Member pursuant to the LLC “operating agreement.”
+An LLC is either Member managed or Manager managed pursuant to the LLC “operating agreement.”
 Members hold their investment in an LLC in the form of membership interests.

 Similar to S-Corporations and general partnerships, an LLC is a “flow through” entity such that only its members are liable for income tax.
 The business entity itself, unlike with C-Corporations, is not liable for income tax on its profits.
 Yet though similar in structure to a general partnership, an LLC enjoys limited liability for its “members” similar to corporate shareholders.